msya/msya.github.io/_posts/2020-08-24-grpc-kotlin-coroutines.md

 ![client-server-user-case](/assets/images/grpc-kotlin-coroutines/grpc-kotlin-coroutines-2.png){: .align-left}

 Assume we are building an Android app that allows users to explore locations on map as they traverse from one location to another.
-The user may be able to check-in to a place or chat with other's at the location.
+The user may be able to check-in to a place or chat with others at the location.
 The user could also explore new venues such as restaurants and retail stores nearby.
 How could we build a server and client for this hypothetical use case?

 <br/>
 ## Building gRPC Server